u7chan/python-remote-container/README.md

    - [ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-1. Use the Remote-Containers: Reopen in Container command from the Command Palette (F1, ⇧⌘P).
+1. Use the Remote-Containers: <br>Reopen in Container command from the Command Palette (F1, ⇧⌘P).